Organisation of the League of Nations: Office International d'Hygiène Publique

-Advisory Committee on the Traffic in Women and Children
+Advisory committee on the traffic in women and children

 International treaties were signed to combat human trafficking in 1904 and 1910.
 In 1921, the League Council established the Advisory Committee on the Traffic in Women and Children.
 The committee was composed of delegates from nine states, as well as assessors appointed by five private organizations.
 The committee was tasked with examining annual reports by League members and governments on human trafficking.In 1921 a convention was adopted strengthening the measures against trafficking.
 The Committee on the Traffic in Women and Children was created.
 The annual reports of governments, combined with those of big private organizations working on parallel lines, enabled the committee to carry on its work of coordination and supervision.

-Slavery Commission
+Slavery commission

 The league has considered the problem of slavery and set about securing information from various governments since 1922.
+The League conducted an informal investigation about the existence of slavery and slave trade in 1922–1923, gathering information from both governments as well as NGO's such as the Anti-Slavery Society and the Bureau international pour la défense des indigènes (International Bureau for the Defense of the Native Races, BIDI).

-Few years later, a convention was drawn up in view of hastening the total abolition of slavery and the slave trade.
+Since this was not a formal investigation and the information proved the need to address the issue of slavery, the Temporary Slavery Commission (TSC) was founded in 1924, which conducted a formal investigation and filed a report, and a convention was drawn up in view of hastening the total abolition of slavery and the slave trade.

 The Slavery Convention of 25 September 1926 produced good results in many territories.

 In 1932, in the league review of the convention implementation, appeared that cases of capture of free men still occurred in some areas, and that slave-markets existed in several countries.

 The assembly decided therefore to appoint a permanent advisory committee to study the facts and the institutions related to slavery, and to consider means of eliminating them.

+The Committee of Experts on Slavery (CES) was founded in 1932, which in turn established the first permanent slavery committee, the Advisory Committee of Experts on Slavery (ACE).

+The ACE conducted a major international investigation on slavery and slave trade, inspecting all the colonial empires and the territories under their control between 1934 and 1939.